actions/stale/README.md

 In addition, based on the provided configuration, the action could require more permission(s) (e.g.: add label, remove label, comment, close, etc.).
 You can find more information about the required permissions under the corresponding options that you wish to use.
-However, if don't want to bother, you can use set these permissions:
+However, if don't want to bother, you can use these permissions:

 ```yaml
 permissions: